oracle/tribuo/docs/release-notes/tribuo-v4-2-release-notes.md

 the model improperly stored and will also need to be retrained with Tribuo 4.2.
 See [#177](https://github.com/oracle/tribuo/pull/177) for more details.

+Note the KMeans implementation had several internal changes to support running with a `java.lang.SecurityManager` which will break any subclasses of `KMeansTrainer`.
+In most cases changing the signature of any overridden `mStep` method to match the new signature, and allowing the `fjp` argument to be null in single threaded execution will fix the subclass.

 ## New models

 In this release we've added [Factorization